30haunted/reactbot/README.md

-# Discord Selfbot Auto-Reactor 🤖💬
+# Discord ReactBot SelfBot 🤖💬

 A very simple SelfBot that allows auto reactions and has the ability to mass react with multiple emojis